 Designated shutdown weeks may include agency observed holidays as part of the shutdown week.
 Employees who are in their resignation period may not count the shutdown days towards their required notice period.

 A shut down week may include some CEO observed holidays.

-A program calendar is provided to each employee at the beginning of each program year identifying their specified shut down weeks.
+A program calendar is provided to each employee at the beginning of each program year identifying their specified shut down weeks based on program option.